 Ask most entrepreneurs what’s their biggest challenge and they’ll likely tell you financial management.
-When your company’s finances are in a mess you can expect your business to limp along or at worse, fold because of poor financial management.
-However, when you know how to plan small business finances, you’ll be well-informed about how your company is performing and why.
+When your company’s finances are in a mess you can expect your business to limp along or at worse, fold because of poor financial management— 66% of small businesses fail within 10 years of inception because of inefficient financial management.

 Financial management allows you to see the bigger picture while achieving daily financial objectives at the same time.
 Knowing how to plan your small business finances also gives you the key to making the best operating decisions in a proactive and constructive way.